Marty Walsh: Local union leadership positions (2001–2013)

 Working as a construction worker, at the age of 21 in 1988 Walsh joined Laborers' Union Local 223.
 In 2001 he became its secretary, and in 2005 he became its president.
 He served as its president until he became the mayor of Boston.
 He also served as a co-chair of the Massachusetts Democratic Party Labor Caucus.

 In late-2010, Walsh was elected to serve as both the secretary-treasurer and general agent of Boston Building Trades Council, a union umbrella group representing 35,000 union construction workers.
 The General Agent is the head of the group, and Walsh formally succeeded James Coyle in the office in January 2011.
 The position of general manager paid Walsh $175,000 annually.
 He resigned as general agent in April 2013 when he announced that he was running for mayor, but at the time retained his position as president of Laborer's Union Local 223 (resigning it after winning the mayoralty).

 Walsh received a reputation for being a tough negotiator on behalf of the Boston Building Trades Council.
 As its general agent in 2011, he negotiated a 4% pay increase for 175 employees of the Boston Housing Authority.

 In 2016, news emerged that, when Walsh was the general agent, his phone calls had been wiretapped by federal authorities in 2012 as part of an investigation.
 The Boston Globe reported that sources indicated that the investigation looked into whether, "organized labor used its influence with local governments to extort developers for construction jobs in Greater Boston."

-A conversation was leaked in which he told a local union leader that he wanted the AvalonBay development company to utilize union labor at their Somerville, Massachusetts Assembly Row development, and that he wanted that local union's business manager to contact Boston Mayor Thomas Menino to have a Boston project by the company "thrown off the docket" of the Boston Zoning Board of Appeal.
+A conversation was leaked in which he told a local union leader that he wanted a developer to use union labor at its Somerville, Massachusetts Assembly Row development, and that he wanted that local union's business manager to contact Boston Mayor Thomas Menino to have a Boston project by the company "thrown off the docket" of the Boston Zoning Board of Appeal.
 Michael Levenson of The Boston Globe described news that Walsh had seemingly utilized "strong-arm" tactics as causing some to question the validity of Walsh's prior reputation for having been "a fair-minded labor leader."